danbev/learning-crypto/notes/sigstore.md

 created for it.
 OpenID Connect (OIDC) can be used so it will handle the email address, Fulcio signs X.509 certificates valid for 10 minutes.

-Every certificate issued will be appended to a public certificate transparency (CT) log.
+Every certificate issued will be appended to a public Certificate Transparency (CT) log.
 This log can be inspected by anyone and the certificates can be used to verify signatures.
+The CT log is specified in [RFC-6962](https://www.rfc-editor.org/rfc/rfc6962.html).
+This allows anyone to audit/check issued certificates.
-This is not the Rekor log.
+This is not to be confused with Rekor which is the transparency log which stores signed artifacts.

 So Fulcio will first create a special x.509 extension called a poision extension in the certifiate before it is added to the CT log.
-This kind of cert is called a precertifcate and is not useful by clients at this stage.
+This kind of cert is called a pre-certifcate and is not useful by clients at this stage.

-The response from the CT is a signed certificate timestamp (SCT) which is a promise of inclusion in the CT log.
+The response from the CT is a Signed Certificate Timestamp (SCT) which is a promise of inclusion in the CT log.
 Now, this SCT is embedded into the certificate and it is signed again to include this information in the signature.
 Then the certificate is returned to the